-Because our Deferred Compensation Plan does not provide above-market, fixed rates of return, earnings under the plan are not included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2019."
-Earnings and related activity under the Deferred Compensation Plan by our NEOs during fiscal 2019 are described below under "-Compensation Tables-Fiscal 2019 Non-Qualified Deferred Compensation."
+Because our Deferred Compensation Plan does not provide above-market, fixed rates of return, earnings under the plan are not included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2020."
+Earnings and related activity under the Deferred Compensation Plan by our NEOs during fiscal 2020 are described below under "-Compensation Tables-Fiscal 2020 Non-Qualified Deferred Compensation."

 Executive Medical Insurance Plan.
-During fiscal 2019, certain of our key employees, including Messrs.
+During fiscal 2020, certain of our key employees, including Messrs.
 Chubb, Campbell and Grassmyer, were eligible to participate in a fully insured executive medical plan that covers medical expenses, including deductibles, as well as dental, vision and similar coverage, not covered under a base medical plan.
 The plan provides for coverage of up to \$100,000 per year with a limit of \$10,000 per occurrence.
 Our executive medical insurance also provides for a \$100,000 accidental death and dismemberment benefit that will pay an eligible executive's beneficiary the lump sum amount in the event of death as a result of a covered accident.
 Our Lilly Pulitzer and Tommy Bahama operating groups do not participate in the executive medical insurance plan; accordingly, Ms. Kelly and Mr. Wood were not eligible to participate in this plan.

-Premiums and administration fees paid by us for each participating NEO during fiscal 2019 under the executive medical insurance plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2019."
+Premiums and administration fees paid by us for each participating NEO during fiscal 2020 under the executive medical insurance plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2020."

-Other Benefits.
-In addition to some of the other compensation policies discussed above, our NEOs are generally eligible to participate in and receive the same health, life insurance and disability benefits, and to participate in certain other benefit and retirement plans available to our employees generally, subject to distinctions in our plans that are applicable to employees of our subsidiaries.
-Company contributions for each NEO during fiscal 2019 under our tax-qualified 401(k) retirement savings plan are included in the table below under "Compensation Tables-Summary Compensation Table for Fiscal 2019."
+In addition to some of the other compensation policies discussed above, our NEOs are generally eligible to participate in and receive the Other Benefits. same health, life insurance and disability benefits, and to participate in certain other benefit and retirement plans available to our employees generally, subject to distinctions in our plans that are applicable to employees of our subsidiaries.
+Company contributions to our tax-qualified 401(k) retirement savings plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2020."
+Company contributions to our 401(k) retirement savings plan were suspended in March 2020 for the duration of the 2020 calendar year.

-Merchandise Discounts.
 From time to time, our NEOs receive discounts on our company's merchandise, as well as complimentary meals at our Tommy Bahama restaurants.
 Certain of these discounts and benefits are offered to other designated employees from time to time.
 We offer these discounts and benefits because they represent common practice in our industry.